Museum Artifact: Vaughan’s Grip-Tite Bottle Stopper, Perfo-Siphon Bottle Stopper, and Fox Deluxe Punch-Style Bottle Opener, c. 1950s

 Around the same time, an opportunistic businessman named Peter Fox purchased the former Hoffman Bros. brewery in Chicago at 2626 W. Monroe Street, eager to bring it back to its former glory.
 Embracing the canned beer trend, the Peter Fox Brewing Co. built up a regional following over the next few years, enabling Fox to buy out additional breweries in Marion, Indiana, and Grand Rapids, Michigan, in the 1940s.
 Naturally, he also signed a deal with Vaughan Novelty to produce exclusive Fox DeLuxe openers.

-We can pretty easily surmise that our particular museum artifacts were made in the late 1940s or early ‘50s.
+We can pretty easily surmise that the particular Fox DeLuxe + Vaughan artifacts in our museum collection were made in the late 1940s or early ‘50s.
 Metal rationing had made both beer cans and can openers relatively obsolete during the war years, and the Peter Fox Brewing Company went out of business by 1955, so we’re left with a fairly small window for these things to have been commissioned.
 We can also verify that Fox was using its “Great Chicago Beer” slogan during the same era, bringing the timeline together.

 Again, it’s worth emphasizing that all production of Vaughan’s usual line of products was brought to a screeching halt during World War II.
-For a solid four years, from 1942 through 1945, the Carroll Avenue plant was an appendage of the U.S. government, making bomb fuses for the army and navy.
-It was a profitable enterprise, but it also left the company a bit rusty and unprepared when the war ended, and peacetime can opener demands started cascading in.
+For a solid four years, from 1942 through 1945, the Carroll Avenue plant was an appendage of the U.S. government, making bomb fuses for the Army and Navy.
+It was a profitable enterprise, but it also left the company a bit rusty and unprepared when the war ended, as the peacetime demand for can openers ramped up.

 “Canned beer is back,” the Decatur Herald reported on July 15, 1947, “but its return has accentuated another postwar shortage—the beer can opener.